Expensify/App/docs/articles/new-expensify/expenses-&-payments/pay-an-invoice.md

 4. Tap **Add Bank Account** or **Add debit or credit card** to issue payment.
 {% include end-option.html %}

+{% include end-selector.html %}

+You can also view all unpaid invoices by searching for the sender’s email or phone number on the left-hand side of the app.
+The invoices waiting for your payment will have a green dot.

+{% include faq-begin.md %}
 # FAQ

 **Can someone else pay an invoice besides the person who received it?**